aws/Trusted-Advisor-Tools/ExposedAccessKeys/stepbystep/README.md

 def get_events_summaries(events):
-    """ Summarizes CloudTrail events list by reducing into counters of occurences for each event, resource name, and resource type in list.
+    """ Summarizes CloudTrail events list by reducing into counters of occurrences for each event, resource name, and resource type in list.
     Args:
         events (dict): Dictionary containing list of CloudTrail events to be summarized.
     Returns:
         (list, list, list)
-        Lists containing name:count tuples of most common occurences of events, resource names, and resource types in events list.
+        Lists containing name:count tuples of most common occurrences of events, resource names, and resource types in events list.
     """
     event_name_counter = collections.Counter()
     resource_name_counter = collections.Counter()